 Seibert Stadium hosts home football games in the fall.
 The facility is equipped with a synthetic turf football field.
-Athletics facilities also include the Samford Soccer Field across Lakeshore Drive, Joe Lee Griffin Baseball Field, the Samford Bulldog Softball Field and the Pat M. Courington Tennis Pavilion.
+Athletics facilities also include the Samford Soccer Field across Lakeshore Drive, Joe Lee Griffin Baseball Field, the Samford Bulldog Softball Field, the Pat M. Courington Tennis Pavilion, and the new Cooney Fieldhouse for football.

-The Pete Hanna Center is the newest addition to the Samford campus.
-The 5,000 seat Thomas E. and Marla H. Corts Arena is the new venue for Samford volleyball and basketball, as well as for commencement and other major events.
+The Pete Hanna Center is home to the 5,000 seat Thomas E. and Marla H. Corts Arena.
+It is the venue for Samford volleyball and basketball, as well as for commencement and other major events.
 In addition, the Hanna Center is the day-to-day home of the Samford athletics department, and also features a state-of-the-art fitness center for the University community.